0x80/mono-ts/README.md

 ## Bundling and path aliases

-The code uses TSUP as a bundler.
-It's a Rollup inspired bundler for Typescript.
+Note: This branch now uses the [internal packages strategy](#the-internal-packages-strategy), meaning that the shared packages get bundled together with the deployed apps and services, and those packages can link directly to the ts source code without requiring a build step.

-There are several reasons for using this.
+The deployed services use TSUP as a bundler.
+It is a Rollup inspired bundler for Typescript.
+There can be several reasons for using this.
 If you use path aliases like `~/*` or `@/*` to reference your source root from deeply nested sources, these paths are not converted by the standard Typescript compiler `tsc`.

 If your only deployment is a Next.js app, this is not a problem, because using the `transpileModules` configuration setting, you can have Next transform and